marcohern/car-dealer/README.md

 In this case, however, I wanted to allow the developer to establish the amount of cars that are allowed to be compared.
 Also, I wanted to allow the users to compare cars and allow them to share the url of any set of comparisons.
 So in order to achieve this, it was decided to create the routes for the compare screen dynamically.

 So, ¿How do routes vary according to the amount of cars allowed to compare? well, essentially, if we are going to compare 5 cars, then each of the 5 cars has to be referenced in the url.
 And that's it!
 That is the magic.
-Each car is captured from the url, acquired independently and added to the compare table.
+Each car can be referenced by either the id or the slud within the url.
+Each car is captured from the url, acquired independently from the service and added to the compare table.

 The app is limited to compare 2 to 3 cars.
 However, the app can be set to allow comparisons of any number of cars, provided, of course, your screen is wide enough to allow them to fit comfortably.